-Icon Command Purpose ⟨ ><⟩ Expand Displays the spreadsheet with one more level of detail. \$4 Collapse Displays the spreadsheet with one less level of detail.
-Layout Lets you create, modify, delete, or apply a custom layout to the spreadsheet.
-2 Quick Perform takeoff directly from the item list.
+Icon Command Purpose Expand Expand Displays the spreadsheet with one more level of detail.
+Collapse Collapse Displays the spreadsheet with one less level of detail.
+Layouts Layout Lets you create, modify, delete, or apply a custom layout to the spreadsheet.
+Quick Quick Perform takeoff directly from the item list.
+Available only when a database is open. ltem Item Opens the Item Takeoff window, in which you choose the items and specify their takeoff quantities.
 Available only when a database is open.
-Item Opens the Item Takeoff window, in which you choose the items and specify their takeoff quantities.
+Assembly Assembly Opens the Assembly Takeoff window, in which you choose an assembly and specify the takeoff quantities for its items.
 Available only when a database is open.
-Assembly Opens the Assembly Takeoff window, in which you choose an assembly and specify the takeoff quantities for its items.
-Available only when a database is open.
-1 One-time Item Creates a one-time item for the current estimate.
+One-Time Item One-time Item Creates a one-time item for the current estimate.
 You enter the phase, description, takeoff quantity, unit, and categories.
-Combine Lets you combine matching items in the spreadsheet.
-Scan Estimate Lets you find incomplete items in the spreadsheet.
-8 What's This?
+Combine Items Combine Lets you combine matching items in the spreadsheet.
+Scan Estimate Scan Estimate Lets you find incomplete items in the spreadsheet.
+0 What's This?
 Displays Help for a button, command, or window.

-Changing the Appearance of the Spreadsheet
+Layouts Changing the Appearance of the Spreadsheet